Martin Stadium (Northwestern University): Seating and other aspects of the stadium

-Alcoholic beverages are sold at stadium concessions.
-This is a difference from Ryan Field, which for decades had never offered in-stadium sale of alcohol.
-There is a "beer garden" area behind the south grandstand structure, adjacent to that grandstand's concessions salespoint.
-This offers an in-stadium gathering space open to all stadium spectators, featuring patio furniture and sun umbrellas.
-On the stadium's south end, its concessions are sold in a structure that has been dubbed the "South Concessions Pavilion".
+Alcoholic beverages were sold at stadium concessions for football games.
+This was a difference from Ryan Field, which for decades had never offered in-stadium sale of alcohol.
+A "beer garden" area was errected behind the south grandstand structure, adjacent to that grandstand's concessions salespoint.
+This offered an in-stadium gathering space open to all stadium spectators, featuring patio furniture and sun umbrellas.
+On the stadium's south end, its concessions were sold in a structure that was dubbed the "South Concessions Pavilion".
 For the 2025 season, the beer garden area saw the addition of what was advertised as a new "multi-level bar and beverage structure".
 The beer garden also saw brunch-style beverages such as mimosas and Bloody Marys added to its offerings during daytime Saturday football games.
-The season also saw a new concession stand added to its northeast end offering deserts and candies, and additional food added to the South Concessions Pavilion.
+The season also saw a new concession stand added to its northeast end offering desserts and candies, and additional food added to the South Concessions Pavilion.

-The Walter Athletics Center (a $270 million indoor football practice facility located adjacent to Martin Stadium) is used to house game-day back-of-house operations, as well was the locker rooms for both Northwestern and visiting teams.
-Players enter and exit the stadium to/from the Walter Athletics Center in the stadium's northwest corner.
+The Walter Athletics Center (a $270 million indoor football practice facility located adjacent to Martin Stadium) was used to house game-day back-of-house operations, as well as the locker rooms for both Northwestern and visiting teams.
+Players entered and exited the stadium to/from the Walter Athletics Center in the stadium's northwest corner.
 A sales center for the new Ryan Field was added to the lobby of the Walter Athletics Center, featuring a model of the under-construction stadium.
-A similar sales center also exists at Welsh–Ryan Arena.
+A similar sales center also was installed at Welsh–Ryan Arena.
 Ahead of the 2024 season, it was declared that there were no plans to formally use the terrace of the Walter Athletics Center nor the balcony of the Kellogg Global Hub (both of which overlook the venue) for additional ticketed spectator capacity, though the team was open to the possibility of hosting visiting athletic program recruits on the athletic center's balcony.